Student Financial Services

 When combined with the Canada Student...

-If you are an Island student completing your medical residency and you have a PEI provincial student loan, you may be able to set your loan balance to “non-repayment” status until you complete your residency program.
+Island students completing a medical residency can apply to stop paying their PEI provincial student loan.
+If approved, their balance will be set to “non-repayment” status until they complete their residency program.
 The federal portion of your student...

 The PEI Student Loan Rehabilitation Program provides you with a six-month payment schedule as a way to bring your defaulted PEI Student Loan back into good standing.
 Once you complete the plan, your loan will be transferred back to Edulinx PEI, where you...